 Ahearn (2008) explains further:

-- Ten northeastern states have agreed to implement an upper limit to the amount of greenhouse gas emissions the industries can release into the atmosphere.
-If they exceed the limits, companies will purchase carbon credits to neutralise their emissions like the stock exchange market.
+- Ten northeastern states have agreed to implement an upper limit on the amount of greenhouse gas emissions industries can release into the atmosphere.
+If they exceed the limits, companies will purchase carbon credits to neutralise their emissions, like the stock exchange market.

-- This scheme has successfully reduced sulphur dioxide emissions, which are responsible for acid rain.
+- This scheme has successfully reduced sulphur dioxide emissions that are responsible for acid rain.

-- Not all ranches are equal regarding the amount of carbon it absorbs, and they must pass a method of soil tastings and the amount of rain it receives each year.
+- Not all ranches are equal regarding the amount of carbon they absorb, and they must pass a method of soil tastings and the amount of rain they receive each year.

 Fertile grasslands can absorb 20 per cent more carbon than arid soils, says Joel Brown, a rangeland management specialist at the US Department of Agriculture’s Natural Resources Conservation Services.
 He helps determine how much to pay ranchers for sequestering carbon (Ahearn, 2008).